Cheapest States for Food Handlers Card in 2026

 Top 5 Cheapest States

 South Dakota leads as the most affordable state for obtaining a Food Handlers Card, with costs ranging from $10 to $50.
-This low cost can be attributed to minimal state regulatory requirements and lower training costs.
-Following closely is Texas, where fees range from $20 to $100, reflecting the state's commitment to maintaining an affordable certification process.
-Kentucky, New Hampshire, and Vermont are tied in the third place, each ranging from $50 to $150, which may be influenced by competitive training options and moderate state fees.
+This low range is likely due to minimal state regulatory requirements and lower cost of living.
+Following South Dakota, Texas offers the card for $20 to $100, reflecting its business-friendly environment and streamlined processes.
+Kentucky, New Hampshire, and Vermont are tied in the third position, each with a cost range of $50 to $150.
+These states maintain affordability possibly due to efficient state-run programs that minimize administrative costs.

 Top 5 Most Expensive States